fred-renner/pyhh/README.md

+pyhh is a framework that takes ntuples from the easyJet framework as inputs to do a boosted VBF HH->4b analysis.

 | script          | description                                                                                                                                                                                                                           |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `HistFiller.py` | Driver script to fill histograms configured with `Configuration.py`.
 Runs object selection code from `Analysis.py` per file.
 Can run over several files or just one with the `--file` option.
 Outputs an .h5 file with the histograms |